jouellnyc/RV1103_LuckFox_PicoPlus/README.md

 ## Gotchas and Troubleshooting

   * **Power Issues:** Ensure a stable 5V power supply.
-  * **Make sure the SD card is tight and aligned.**
+  * Make sure the **SD card is tight and aligned.**
-  * **Make sure the Serial TX/RX pins are set up correctly.**
+  * Make sure the **Serial TX/RX pins** are set up correctly.
-  * **If eth0 fails off the network and is a pain due to the MAC randomization on the luckfox image, try:
+  * If **eth0 fails off the network** and is a pain due to the MAC randomization on the luckfox image, try:
-      Install/Enable network manager and disable networking
+      Install/Enable network manager and disable networking.

 ```
+0. Install
+   sudo apt update && sudo apt install network-manager
 1. Enabling NetworkManager:
    Start the service: sudo systemctl start NetworkManager
    Enable it to start on boot: sudo systemctl enable NetworkManager